LinuCC/nix-home/README.md

     - [ ] iStat Menus
 - [ ] Get that secrets stuff going
   - Waiting on https://github.com/nix-community/home-manager/issues/5997 to get fixed for my Yubikey

+## Example Setup for project-specific local dev environments

+- Create a new flake with the necessary dependencies by using a template from https://github.com/the-nix-way/dev-templates?tab=readme-ov-file
+- Make direnv use that by executing the following in your project repo: `echo "use flake ~/my/new/flake/path" >> .envrc && direnv allow`
+  - More about setting up direnv with nix here: https://github.com/nix-community/nix-direnv?tab=readme-ov-file